haroldiedema/joii/readme.md

-# JOII has been updated to 2.2
+# JOII has been updated to 2.3

 A lot has changed and 2.* is not backwards compatible with 1.0.
 If you still wish to use the old version, please use the 1.0 tag.

+Please see the changelog.md details.

 The official website can be visited at [joii.zone](http://joii.zone/)